πŸ• Dogs

 πŸ› Hygiene

-• Replace UVB bulbs on schedule
+• Replace UVB bulbs on schedule, since they fade long before they burn out.

-• Sanitize dΓ©cor
+• Sanitize dΓ©cor regularly to keep things clean.

 πŸ›οΈ Essential Supplies